eholzbach/blog/content/blog/brief_tor.md

 ---
 date: "2011-10-17T01:18:00-07:00"
-title: "A breif analysis of a tor exit node"
+title: "A brief analysis of a tor exit node"
-slug: "a-breif-analysis-of-a-tor-exit-node"
+slug: "a-brief-analysis-of-a-tor-exit-node"
 ---

 There is no doubt of the intentions of the tor project, though I've always wondered who most commonly uses it, and what kinds of traffic are they shuffling through it.
 In the event you're are unfamiliar with the [tor project](http://www.torproject.org/), it is a relay of encrypted proxies you may pass your network traffic through with the hopes of maintaining anonymity.
 You may find an in depth explanation of [what tor is, how it works, and why it exist, here](http://www.torproject.org/about/overview.html.en).